-- Note 1: The reference voltage (VREF) has no effect on the equation since it cancels itself out. - 2: The charge holding capacitor (CHOLD) is not discharged after each conversion. - 3: The maximum recommended impedance for analog sources is 2.5 k Ω .
-This is required to meet the pin leakage specification.
+- Note 1: The reference voltage (VREF) has no effect on the equation, since it cancels itself out. - 2: The charge holding capacitor (CHOLD) is not discharged after each conversion. - 3: The maximum recommended impedance for analog sources is 10 k Ω .
+This is required to meet the pin leakage specification. - 4: After a conversion has completed, a 2.0TAD delay must complete before acquisition can begin again.
+During this time, the holding capacitor is not connected to the selected A/D input channel.